Origins (cosmetics): Philippines

 Origins first launched in the Philippines in the early 2000s as the Sensory Therapy Peace of Mind product grew in popularity.
 A store-in-store is set to open in August 2015 at SM Makati after a 5-year absence in the country and region, except for Hong Kong.

 Environmental Commitment

 By age 25, Origins has helped to plant over 600,000 trees.

 In October 2020, Origins and its parent, The Estée Lauder Companies announced their partnership with global chemical industry leader SABIC and packaging manufacturer Albéa.
-Origins would be the first prestige cosmetics brand to utilize advanced recycled resin in their tube packs produced by SABIC’s innovative recycling technology.
+Origins would be the first cosmetics brand to utilize advanced recycled resin in their tube packs produced by SABIC’s innovative recycling technology.

-Breast Cancer Awareness Campaign

 Feedback

 Olivia Tong, a research analyst and director of US cosmetics, household and personal care at Bank of America Merrill Lynch, surveyed 1,000 women between the ages of 18 and 29 using 160 brands to find out preferred cosmetics and beauty brands.
 When asked what other important factors were not mentioned in their purchasing decisions, many said naturals and organics; Burt's Bees and Origins were the two most cited.